fbpx Skip to content

 Missionaries of the Poor

-Since 2009, Brass for Africa has been working alongside The Missionaries of the Poor to deliver music education and life-skills training to the disadvantaged children and young people in their care.
-Programmes are conducted in Kampala at The Good Shepherd Home for Girls and The Bethlehem Home for Boys.
+Since 2009 Brass for Africa has been working alongside The Missionaries of the Poor to deliver Music & Life-Skills education to the disadvantaged children and young people in their care.
+The programmes is conducted in Kampala at The Good Shepherd Home for girls.

-According to the United Nations, over 1 billion people live with some form of disability.
-That’s 15% of the world’s population.
-The majority of the participants in this programme have physical and/or mental disabilities.
-In some African countries, a disabled child is sometimes seen as a curse, bringing shame on the family.
+According to the United Nations, over 1 billion people live with some form of disability - that’s 15% of the world’s population.
+The majority of the participants in this programme have physical and/or learning disabilities.
+In some African countries a disabled child can be seen as a curse, bringing shame on the family.
 People with disabilities are often abused, neglected or abandoned – most especially girls.
-Many women and young girls are often considered subordinate to men and prevented from participating in public life to the same degree.
-However, we have found that music has a profound and empowering impact on the lives of disadvantaged children, young people and communities at large.
+Many women and young girls are considered subordinate to men and prevented from participating in public life to the same degree.
+However we have found that music has a profound and empowering impact on the lives of disadvantaged children, young people and their communities.

 This programme does much to raise the public profile of those challenged by disability, celebrating and highlighting their value to society.